The Best Ways to Stay at a Healthy Weight, According to Science

 Cutting calories can be especially hard on women.
 As a woman, you evolved to remain fertile and reproduce, but when you restrict calories and healthy fats, your body thinks that there isn’t enough food to make a baby.
 Your fertility will stop until you get more calories in to support reproduction.

-So how do you lose weight without restricting calories?
+So how do you manage your weight without restricting calories?
 You fast.
 Science shows you can lose a lot of weight with intermittent fasting.
 Read on to find out what it is, and how it can help you drop weight, and quickly.

 4. Do intermittent fasting

 Intermittent fasting simply means you eat all the food you need during a shorter window of time.
-There are various methods, but the most common involves eating over a 6- to 8-hour window and fasting for the remaining 14 to 16 hours.
-With Bulletproof Intermittent Fasting, you skip breakfast and replace it with buttery Bulletproof Coffee to keep hunger levels in check (more on that later).
+There are various methods, but the most common involves eating over a 6- to 8-hour window and fasting for the remaining 16 to 18 hours.
+With Bulletproof Intermittent Fasting, you skip breakfast and replace it with creamy cup of Bulletproof Coffee to keep hunger levels in check (more on that later).

 In one study, mice who ate within a 9- to 12-hour period put on less weight and had lower fat mass than mice who ate at all hours.
 Another study found that obese people who ate 25% of their daily calories on one day, then ate normally the following day (aka alternate day fasting method), lost up to 13 pounds over an 8-week period.

-When you’re following the Bulletproof Diet, you skip breakfast, and eat lunch and dinner within a 6-hour window — that gives you an 18-hour fast.
+How to intermittent fast: When you follow Bulletproof Intermittent Fasting, you skip breakfast, and eat lunch and dinner within a 6-hour window.
+That gives you an 18-hour fast.
 Most people can fast everyday, although women sometimes need to fast every other day or a couple of times a week.
-You can learn more here about how to intermittent fast if you’re a woman.
 Experiment to see what works for you.

 Skipping breakfast isn’t easy — distracting hunger pangs, anyone?
 But there’s a hack to keeping the “hangries” at bay.

-Drinking a Bulletproof Coffee instead of breakfast sends a signal to your body that you’ve eaten, and you won’t feel hungry.
-Each cup contains black coffee, grass-fed butter, and Brain Octane Oil — a purified form of saturated fatty acids called medium-chain triglycerides (MCTs), sourced from 100% coconut oil.
+Drinking Bulletproof Coffee instead of breakfast sends a signal to your body that you’ve eaten, and you won’t feel hungry.
+Each cup contains black coffee, grass-fed butter and Brain Octane MCT oil — a purified form of saturated fatty acids called medium-chain triglycerides (MCTs), sourced from 100% coconut oil.
 By eating fat only — no protein or carbs — you remain in fat-burning ketosis.
 The high dose of high quality fats keeps you full for hours, so you can power through your morning without dreaming of bagels.